What Most Plant Roundups Miss

 Size matters more than number.
 A large plant in a big pot filters more air than three small ones.
 When choosing, go bigger if you can.
 A snake plant in a 10-inch pot does more work than two 4-inch ones.

 Leaves need to breathe.
-Dusty leaves absorb less — the stomata get clogged, and this genuinely affects the air-purifying function.
+Dusty leaves absorb less because the leaf surface is blocked.
 Wipe them down with a damp cloth every few weeks, especially on large-leaved plants like rubber plant and monstera.

 Grouping helps.
 Plants together raise humidity slightly through transpiration and create a micro-environment that benefits both them and you.
 A cluster of three does more than three scattered around the apartment.